elasticpath/react-pwa-reference-storefront/components/src/PaymentForm/README.md

 Displays a credit card form.

 If **defaultPostSelection** is set to true then the component will automatically post and add to the Registered user profiles **paymentinstrumentform**.
-The **Save To Profile** option will be hidden as the option for the form to save to profile is hardcoded through passing the **defaultPostSelection** prop.
-Passing this prop is appropriate on a users profile page where the form is always used to save payment information to their profile.
+Passing this property to true is appropriate when consuming this component on a users profile page where the form is always used to save payment information a users profile.
+If **defaultPostSelection** is not passed or set to false then the component will post to the current users **paymentinstrumentform** under the **orders** resource.
+Setting false to **defaultPostSelection** is most appropriate when using this component in a checkout flow.

-If **defaultPostSelection** is not passed or set to false then the component will post to the current logged in users **paymentinstrumentform** under the **orders** resource.
-The option to **Save To Profile** will be available if the current logged in user is **REGISTERED** and once checked by the user the form will post to **paymentinstrumentform** under the **profile** resource.
-Setting false to **defaultPostSelection** is most appropriate when using this component in a checkout flow when adding payment information to the users order must be available and saving that information to the profile is an option.
+The checkbox labelled **Save This Payment Method To My Profile** will be available when setting **showSaveToProfileOption** to true and is also recommended to be set to true when consumed in a checkout flow.
+It gives the user an option to save the payment information to the profile resource.

 Since this is a template component it is hardcoded to take the first **paymentinstrumentform** available in **paymentinstruments** resource.
-When posting arbitrary tokenized data is set to the respective **paymentinstrumentform** fields.
+When posting, arbitrary tokenized data is set to the respective **paymentinstrumentform** fields.
 It is up to the implementor to make changes to how the component tokenizes data as this varies from solution to solution.
+Comments in the code will guide as to which portions should be removed and filled.

 #### Usage